-- An APZ is provided in accordance with Table A1.12 in Appendix 1. - APZs are managed in accordance with the requirements of Appendix 4 of PBP. - APZs are wholly within the boundaries of the development site. - APZs are located on lands with a slope less than 18 degrees.
+- An APZ is provided in accordance with Table A1.12.2 or A.1.12.3 in Appendix 1. - APZs are managed in accordance with the requirements of Appendix 4 of PBP. - APZs are wholly within the boundaries of the development site. - APZs are located on lands with a slope less than 18 degrees.

-The subject site benefits from managed lands within the site, and external to the site (being a managed road reserve).
-Most adjacent residential lands are also free from bushfire risk.
+The subject site benefits from some managed lands within the site, and external to the site (being some adjacent rural residential lands and a partially managed road reserve).